adriaan-vd-graaf/genome_integration/docs/source/Introduction.rst

 Requirements
 --------------------
-Everything was tested on Ubuntu 18.04, we expect MR-link to work on other unix bases systems as well such as macOS, provided tha the following requirements are in place:
+Everything was tested on Ubuntu 18.04, we expect MR-link to work on other UNIX bases systems including macOS, provided tha the following requirements are in place:

 Requirements are: